Conditions for symmetry reduction of polysymplectic and polycosymplectic structures

 which is often referred to as the cotangent bundle of $k^1$-covelocities.
 In particular, for a standard polysymplectic manifold $(M,\omega^a)$ one has $\dim M=(k+1)n$ for some integer $n$.
 A $1$-polysymplectic manifold is a symplectic manifold (and it is always standard due to the Darboux theorem in symplectic geometry).

-\begin{remark} To avoid possible confusion in terminology, we would like to point out that the term ``polysymplectic structure'' was also used in a completely different meaning and context, starting with e.g. \cite{bookSardanashvily,bookLagHamMethods}.
+\begin{remark} To avoid possible confusion in terminology, we would like to point out that the term ``polysymplectic structure'' was also used in a completely different meanings and contexts, starting with e.g. \cite{bookSardanashvily,bookLagHamMethods} and \cite{Kanatchikov1}.
 There it stands for a certain vector-valued form defined on an associated bundle of a given fibre bundle.
 In this paper we do not make use of this different description of classical field theories. \end{remark}

 We will assume that the reader is familiar with the notions of a $k$-vector field $\pmb{X}=(X_1,\dots,X_k)$ on a manifold $M$ and of an integral section $\phi\colon \R^k\to M$ of a given $k$-vector field through a point $x\in M$ (if not, see e.g.\ \cite{bookpoly}).
+We briefly recall that a $k$-vector field $\pmb{X}$ is a section of the vector bundle $T^1_kM\to M$, and that it is customary to denote its components (which are vector fields on $M$) by $X_a$, as above.
+It is also worth mentioning that, while the term integral section is well-established in this context, an integral section $\phi$ is not a section of any bundle in a natural way.

 We also recall that a $k$-vector field is said to be integrable if it admits an integral section through each point of $M$.
 Given a function $H\colon M\to \R$ on a polysymplectic manifold $(M,\omega^a)$, the $k$-symplectic Hamilton's equations for $H$ are

 where $\flat_\omega(\pmb{X})$ is the 1-form on $M$ defined as: